quii/learn-go-with-tests/select.md

 }
 ```

-We've refactored our server making into `makeDelayedServer` to move some uninteresting code out of the test and reduce repetition.
+We've refactored creating our fake servers into a function called `makeDelayedServer` to move some uninteresting code out of the test and reduce repetition.

 There's a keyword that is maybe unfamiliar to you called `defer`.
-What this means it will run the function _at the end of the containing function_.
-Before we had the two `Close` calls at the end of our test. `defer` is useful when you want to keep the context of these important cleanup operations closer to where it's relevant.
-We're telling the reader (and the compiler) to remember to close our servers once the function is finished.
+By prefixing a function call with `defer` it will now call that function _at the end of the containing function_.

+Sometimes you will need to cleanup resources, such as closing a file or in our case closing a server so that it does not continue to listen to a port.
+You want this to happen at the end of the function, but keep it within the context of when you opened the resource. `defer` allows you to keep these calls together.

 Our refactoring is an improvement and is a reasonable solution given the Go features covered so far, but we can make the solution simpler.